Federal & State False Claims Act/Whistleblower Protections Policy

 Responsibility

-- Report it to Johns Hopkins Health Plans Compliance Office at 410-424-4996 / 1-844-422-6957 or Johns Hopkins Advantage MD Compliance Office at 410-762-1575 or toll free at 1-844-697-4071 for further investigation.
-If you are not comfortable doing this or do not see action in response to your report;
+- Report it to the Johns Hopkins Health Plans Compliance Office at 410-424-4996 / 1-844-422-6957 for further investigation.

-- Call the JHHSC Corporate Compliance Hotline at 1-844-SPEAK2US (1-844-773-2528) or via email at JohnsHopkinsSPEAK2US.com 24 hours, 7 days a week.
+- If you are not comfortable doing this or do not see action in response to your report; call the JHHSC Corporate Compliance Hotline at 1-844-SPEAK2US (1-844-773-2528) or via email at JohnsHopkinsSPEAK2US.com 24 hours, 7 days a week.

-All Johns Hopkins Health Plans providers, subcontractors, and vendors are required to report concerns about actual, potential, or perceived misconduct to the Johns Hopkins Health Plans Compliance Department.
+All Johns Hopkins Health Plans providers, contractors, subcontractors, employees and vendors are required to report concerns about actual, potential, or perceived misconduct to the Johns Hopkins Health Plans Compliance Department.
 You may reach the Department using one of the methods listed immediately below.

-- Mail: Johns Hopkins Health Plans Corporate Compliance Department
+- Mail: Johns Hopkins Health Plans

 7231 Parkway Drive, Suite 100